-For culinary and marketing purposes, the seeds (sprouts) permitted to grow only until the establishment of the first root (radicle), avoiding any further growth into a tiny plumule (baby greens).
+For culinary and marketing purposes, the seeds (sprouts) are permitted to grow only until the establishment of the first root (radicle), avoiding any further growth into a tiny plumule (baby greens).

 Bean sprouts are also popular in the USA and Canada for their crunchy texture and nutritious profile.